axelayala1988/logs_on_grail/03_DQL_Calculations/index.md

 ## Calculation examples

-Let's try some calculation exercises
+Let's take a look at a calculation exercise

 1. Find how long until the last log record for the container `cartservice` was received